AdrianCassar/Terror-Injector/README.md

 # Terror Injector for GTA V
 ![Terror GUI](https://github.com/MoistyMarley/Terror-Injector/blob/main/Terror_GUI.png "Terror Injector GUI")

-Terror Injector is an easy to use tool for injecting the free mod menu Terror.\
+Terror Injector is an easy to use tool for seamlessly injecting the free mod menu Terror.\
 More information can be found [here](https://mistermodzz.com/terror/#page-content "Terror").

 ## Features
-- Auto updating of Terror.
+- Auto downloading, intsalling and updating of Terror.
 - Determine detected status of Terror.
-- Seamless Injection.

 ## Usage
 - Open GTA V.
 - Enter story mode or online.
 - Launch Terror Injector and voila.